vvs31415/rust-interop/book/src/c/calling-from-c.md

 source list in `add_executable()` will evaluate our custom command before linking happens.

-From the `build`-folder, we can re-configure CMake:
+From the `build`-folder, we can now re-configure CMake:

 ```shell
 $ cmake ..